mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 _fds: fundamentals of data science_

-> conclusion: avoid this module. the "data stewardship" course is too boring for how much effort it is.
+> conclusion: avoid this module. the "data stewardship" course is too boring and useless for how much effort it is.

 - fds/core
 	- data acquisition and survey methods